AI Knowledge & LogicAI Analytics & Insights

 • What the customer wanted — Were they looking for a refund?
 A specific product category?
 A payment link?

 • How it was resolved — Was the subscription saved?
-Did the agent respond within SLA?
 Did the bot offer the right solution?
+Did the customer accept it?

 • Who the customer is — What language do they speak?
 What's their budget range?
 Are they a first-time buyer?